May 17: Today in Royal History

 Full Name: Alfonso Leon Fernando Maria Jaime Isidro Pascual Antonio

 Alfonso is noteworthy because he became the King of Spain at birth.
 His father died while his mother was pregnant.
 In 1906, Alfonso married Princess Victoria Eugenie of Battenberg (Ena), the daughter of Princess Beatrice, Queen Victoria’s youngest child.
 He had decided to marry Ena despite the risk that she was a hemophilia carrier.
 Victoria Eugenie’s brother Leopold suffered from the disease.
 Alfonso and Ena’s marriage was strained from the birth of their first son, Alfonso.
 Shortly after his birth, it was discovered that he was suffering from hemophilia.
 Of their children, only their oldest and youngest sons had the disease.
-Despite knowing the possible risk before they married, Alfonso blamed Ena for bringing the disease into the royal family and distanced himself from her.
+Despite knowing the possible risk before the marriage, Alfonso blamed Ena for bringing the disease into the royal family and distanced himself from her.
 He had several mistresses and fathered at least 6 illegitimate children.
 In 1931, elections were held, resulting in the establishment of the Second Spanish Republic.
 Alfonso and his family fled Spain, settling in France and then Italy.
 Soon after going into exile, Alfonso and Ena went their separate ways.
 He remained in Rome, while Ena settled in Switzerland.
-On January 15, 1941, feeling that his life was coming to an end, Alfonso formally abdicated in favor of his third son, Juan, Count of Barcelona (the father of the future King Juan Carlos I of Spain).
+On January 15, 1941, feeling that his life was ending, Alfonso formally abdicated in favor of his third son, Juan, Count of Barcelona (the father of the future King Juan Carlos I of Spain).
 His two older sons had both renounced their claims to the throne in the early 1930s.
 Just weeks later, on February 28, 1941, King Alfonso XIII died at the Grand Hotel in Rome, Italy at the age of 54.

 Unofficial Royalty: King Alfonso XIII of Spain